 “I knew it was coming,” she said between sobs.
 “I just didn’t know it would be so soon.”

 “Sonea,” I started.
 “I don’t understand.
-You knew Arthas would be coming back?”
+You knew Ailyn would be coming back?”

 “Sionis Sepher,” she said looking up at me with tear-stained eyes.
-“Everything will change.”
+“The end is nearly here.”

 With a flash of light, she was gone.